Things to do in Siem Reap

 Made in Cambodia Market

-Like most places in Southeast Asia, there are plenty of places to pick up cheap souvenirs in Siem Reap.
+Like most places in Southeast Asia, Siem Reap has plenty of places to pick up cheap souvenirs.
 However, most of these are made in Vietnam.
 There’s not enough capacity to manufacture within Cambodia.

 However, you can directly support local artisans at the delightful Made in Cambodia Market.
-The market is small and we were disappointed there was no food there.
+The market is small, and we were disappointed that there was no food there.
 So make sure you eat before you go!

 The stalls include gorgeous jewellery, clothing, local photography, and Buddhist statues.
-This is the perfect place to purchase your souvenirs and gifts for loved ones, knowing that the money is going directly into the pockets of local Cambodians.
+This is the perfect place to buy souvenirs and gifts for loved ones, knowing that the money goes directly into the pockets of local Cambodians.

 Riverside Dining